Germany has announced that it will introduce compulsory Internet censorship starting in March.

 identifiable.
 [However] you can not exclude what the federal government may wish to block in the future.

 Several German ministries seem to be in a footrace to draft legal text for a filtering regime blocking child pornography from German users’ personal computers agreed by the government last week.

-a draft special law.
+announced a draft special law.
 The Economics Minister pointed to the already ongoing review of the German Telemedia Law, a law covering rights and obligations of telecommunication media content providers.
-The obligation to block access to child pornography
+The obligation to block access to

 BMFSFJ Minister Ursula von der Leyen (Christian Democratic Party), in a debate in the German Parliament last week reiterated: The rights of children carry more weight than unhindered mass communication.
 Von der Leyen for months has pushed

 fervently for a quick private agreement with big internet service providers (ISPs) including Deutsche Telekom, Arcor or 1und1 Internet.

 Yet Justice Minister Brigitte Zypries and members of Parliament from her own party and the Green Party warned against a contractual solution.
 The filtering regime must be dealt with in a regular law because it could touch on fundamental rights of